 In 2004, the CDC (Centers for Disease Control) launched an initiative to improve the investigation and reporting of sudden, unexpected infant deaths (SUID).
 CDC collaborated with federal and state agencies and organizations, representing medical examiners, coroners, death scene investigators, EMS, law enforcement, forensic nurses, SIDS researchers, and parents who have experienced the death of an infant.
 In March 2006, CDC released the Sudden Unexplained Infant Death Investigation (SUIDI) reporting form for state and local use in infant death scene investigations.
-In collaboration with a team of national experts, CDC developed a comprehensive training curriculum and materials for infant death scene investigative skills, scene recreation using a doll, and how to fill out a death certificate.
+In collaboration with a team of national experts, CDC developed a comprehensive training curriculum and materials for infant death scene investigations.
+Training materials highlight infant growth and development, interviewing and investigative skills, scene recreation using a doll, and how to fill out a death certificate.
 (CDC)

-Of the 127 sudden, unexpected infant deaths in Missouri in 2007, a scene investigation was completed in 122 cases (96%); 60 (49%) of those were completed by a medical examiner or coroner or their investigator.
+Of the 162 sudden, unexpected infant deaths in Missouri in 2008, a scene investigation was completed in 141 cases (87%); 64 (45%) of those were completed by a medical examiner or coroner or their investigator.
 The Death-Scene Investigative Checklist is one of the many tools available to professionals involved in the investigation and evaluation of all child deaths.
 Refined and updated over time, the Checklist provides a guide to the investigator, regardless of experience level, to consistently collect the information necessary for an accurate determination of the cause and manner of death.
 The Investigative Checklist and other tools and information are available at www.dss.mo.gov/stat or by calling 800-487-1626.